 Section 4 emphasizes the features of equilibrium dynamics and the effects on information structure specific to relational incentives.
 Following good outcomes, partners increase their efforts when relational capital is low, and decrease efforts when relational capital is high ("rallying and coasting").
 Relational incentives may increase when effect of effort is more persistent.
 Improved monitoring may decrease partnership value, whereas less stochastic fundamentals, or less uncertainty about the quality of the partnership is always beneficial.
-This contrasts with the effects of information quality on career concerns or on reputational incentives.
+This last result contrasts with the opposite effects of improved monitoring and decreased uncertainty on career concerns or on reputational incentives.
 Partnerships thus have an edge in environments that favor established ventures, and in which the effects of effort are hard to measure or quantify (such as in the professional sector, Levin and Tadelis (2005)).
 Finally, an established partnership may unravel as a consequence of a short spat of bad outcomes, with hardly any effect on its expected fundamentals ("Beatles' break-up".)